lemiorhan/sparse-checkout/README.md

 ## Contribute

 Any contributions will be welcomed!
+Please check our [contributing](CONTRIBUTING.md) page about details

 ## License